 three frontiers of particle physics.

 Brookhaven is the U.S. host laboratory for the ATLAS collaboration at the Large Hadron Collider (LHC) at CERN in Switzerland.
-Our scientists play key roles in ATLAS computing, data analysis, and detector performance as the LHC collides protons at ever-increasing energies to hunt for the Higgs boson and supersymmetric particles—leading candidates for dark matter and hidden symmetries.
+Our scientists play key roles in ATLAS computing, data analysis, and detector performance as the LHC collides protons at ever-increasing energies and intensities.
+These collisions have already resulted in the discovery of the Higgs boson and may lead to future discoveries of new particles that could help explain dark matter and hidden symmetries.

 Brookhaven scientists are a driving force in the conceptual development of a muon collider—a potential next-generation accelerator that would pursue a precise understanding of physics and early-universe symmetries beyond the Standard Model.

 Building on decades of researching the physics of neutrinos—uncharged elementary particles that transform between three types—Brookhaven physicists are active partners in the Daya Bay Neutrino Experiment in China, which measures the last unknown parameter related to these oscillations.
 In addition to coordinating detector engineering efforts and developing software and analysis techniques, Brookhaven scientists perfected the “recipe” for the chemically stable liquid that fills part of Daya Bay’s detectors.